 - Don't let a child mow the grass or rake leaves.

-In some cases, the doctor may recommend immunotherapy, a way of gradually improving your child’s tolerance of allergens that bother him, when control measures and medications are not effective.
+In some cases, the doctor may recommend immunotherapy, a way of gradually improving your child’s tolerance of allergens that bother them, when control measures and medications are not effective.
 Speak with your child's doctor about these options.